bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Entity.md

 ---
-name: DoR - Entity
+name: Definition of Ready - Entities Team
-about: DoR - Entity
-DoR is for the PO.
+about: DoR - A document owned by the Product Owner and contributed by the team, definining when a User Story is ready to be worked on

 ---

 These are standards to which there can be exceptions though they require buy-in from the team.

 **DoR - for each User Story**